cloudcreativity/ddd-modules/docs/guide/concepts/index.md

 This section of the guide provides the core conceptual concepts that underpin the design of this package.

+## Bounded Contexts

+The [Bounded Contexts Chapter](./bounded-contexts) explains what a bounded context is, and how this relates to the concept of "modules" in this package.

 ## Layers

 The [Layers Chapter](./layers) explains how each bounded context - or module - is divided into layers.
 Each layer has a